rsm-gh/akbl/README.md

 The block testing will help you find the hex id's of your keyboard by iterating one by one the different possible hex values.
 Normally, the only thing you need to do is to change the Block Number combobox, and click the Test button.

 When iterating over the block numbers, everything will be logged.
-Once that you have found a hex color of a zone, you can directly write the zone name.
+Once that you have found a hex color of a areaitem, you can directly write the areaitem name.
 Here is an example:

 ```
 ## Text File ##